 - The grade in a prerequisite course in science (Human Anatomy, Physiology, General Microbiology) is “B” or higher; in another prerequisite course (English Composition, University Algebra I) or general education course (Introduction to Sociology, Developmental Psychology, Speech Communication) must be a “C” or higher; or in an RN nursing coursework a 77% must be maintained to pass each course.

 - An applicant may receive competency-based credit for an ADN nursing course by passing a written examination on the theory objectives and a skills demonstration on the clinical objectives of the course.
-The Program Director will administer this process.
+The Program Director or designee will administer this process.

 Competency-based credit will be granted on the basis of a written examination for nursing theory courses and a demonstration of the mastery of clinical objectives and a written examination for clinical courses.